 And that gives us the answer - #50 must be 5mm because all of the six screws holding the PCB and upper shield together do not have a hole in the case.
 The remaining screws (#80) must be 8mm.

-- If I remember correctly, I haven’t seen a PSU held by four screws in the Falcon.
+- Falcon PSU is by no chance held by four screws.
 If you look closely, only two (bottom) holes of the PSU have a “bolt” to screw into - so only two screws are going to be used here.
 Why?
 Because the upper two are used for the plastic columns going from the top part of the case!